Sector Policy & Campaigns

 Application for renewal of a Community Radio Broadcasting Licence

 In October 2005 the Minister for Communications, Information Technology and the Arts, Hon Senator Helen Coonan, announced a framework for digital radio broadcasting in Australia.
 The first stage applied to metropolitan-wide broadcasting services in capital cities.
+For more information on digital community radio, head here.

 - Submission 16.4.2007 Senate Environment, Communications Information Technology and the Arts